Taking drugs is dangerous and could affect your mental health.

 You've probably heard of 'legal highs' which can be sold as powders, pills, liquids or other forms, and often come in bright coloured packaging with catchy brand names.

 These psychoactive substances include chemicals which affect the central nervous system and alter brain function.
 This could mean changes in perception, mood, consciousness and behaviour.

 There are lots of risks involved in taking these drugs and you can never be sure what's in them.

-To find out more about what used to be called 'legal highs' and the new Psychoactive Substances Act banning them, read our article: legal highs no longer legal.
+To find out more about what used to be called 'legal highs' and are now called Psychoactive Substances, visit the FRANK website.

 Tell us what you think